 I would plan on some good Kansas City barbecue for dinner.
 My favorite place (for now) is Q39 which is located in a hip area of town called 39th Street with shops, bars, and restaurants.
 It is not your typical hole in the wall barbecue joint but is still delicious, trust me.
 My favorite is the burnt end burger with an appetizer of their onion rings.
 Get there early or be prepared for a wait.
 You can also make a reservation online if you do it early enough.

 If you get to town a little earlier and have time before dinner I recommend walking around the Plaza.
+You can also sign up for a segway tour here.
 The Plaza boasts fancy stores, unique architecture, and beautiful lights during the holiday season.

 If you can still walk after you are stuffed with bbq, check out one of the bars on 39th Street like Char Bar.
 They also have good barbecue, but my favorite part is the outdoor area.
 There is a covered patio, a huge outdoor bar, and a large grassy games area with room for cornhole and hanging out by fire pits.

 Day 2 in Kansas City Itinerary: City Market, National WWI Museum and Memorial, Joe’s KC, Power & Light District

 When you get up Saturday morning head on down to City Market.
 Here you can walk around and admire local crafts, vegetables, and other goodies.
 City Market is also lined with restaurants.
 Stop by City Market Coffee or get a lemonade from a vendor and a snack to tide you over til lunch.
 On Saturdays and Sundays local farmers and vendors set up multiple rows of their goods.
 We love to buy produce, honey, flowers, and even specialty products here.